ibuddieat/zk_libcod/doc/added_dvars.md

   * `sv_proxyEnable_1_0`
     * Type: Boolean
     * Default: False
     * Effect: Allows to open another (proxy) port that is advertised to the master server to show up as game version 1.0 in the ingame server browser.
 Has no effect if sv_version is already set to "1.0".
+If enabled, the proxy is started on map (re)load, and shuts down (only) on server quit.
   * `sv_proxyEnable_1_2`
     * Type: Boolean
     * Default: False
     * Effect: Allows to open another (proxy) port that is advertised to the master server to show up as game version 1.2 in the ingame server browser.
 Has no effect if sv_version is already set to "1.2".
+If enabled, the proxy is started on map (re)load, and shuts down (only) on server quit.
   * `sv_proxyEnable_1_3`
     * Type: Boolean
     * Default: False
     * Effect: Allows to open another (proxy) port that is advertised to the master server to show up as game version 1.3 in the ingame server browser.
 Has no effect if sv_version is already set to "1.3".
+If enabled, the proxy is started on map (re)load, and shuts down (only) on server quit.
   * `sv_proxyForwardAddress_1_0`
     * Type: String
     * Default: "&lt;net_ip&gt;:&lt;net_port&gt;"